 - A – Anticipatory: planning effectively using agile methods, being aware of relevant data (through analysis and reporting) and building in a process for feedback.

 - L – Letting go of Command and Control Leadership and Embracing Collective Leadership: locating and enabling leaders at all levels whilst developing a shared sense of decision-making and accountability – demonstrating leaderful actions.

 - M – Mindful: making time and space to reflect on information and decisions.

-In the ‘One by One’ Digital Forum workshop held virtually on June 15, 2020, the ‘One by One research team shared the ‘CALM’ approach as a means of examining the conditions for leadership to thrive at all levels of an organization.
+In the below recording of the ‘One by One’ Digital Forum workshop held virtually on June 15, 2020, the ‘One by One research team shared the ‘CALM’ approach as a means of examining the conditions for leadership to thrive at all levels of an organization.
 The intended impact of this session was to inform practitioners about how digital collaboration and communication practices can scale decision-making across the organization and enable the necessary scaffolding for the development of relevant skills needed to support the ‘museum of the future’.

 “Communication over information.
 Conversation over tools.”Jane Bozarth, Show Your Work

 First, we need to understand what we are sharing before determining where to share.
 We need to delve into the ‘C’ of the ‘CALM’ approach and identify the foundational elements of collaboration.

 - Declarative knowledge is about describing something.
 A shared, explicit understanding of concepts, categories, and descriptors lays the foundation for effective communication and knowledge sharing in organizations.

 - Procedural knowledge is about how something occurs or is performed.
 Shared explicit procedural knowledge lays a foundation for efficiently coordinated action in organizations.

 - Causal knowledge is about why something occurs.
 Shared explicit causal knowledge, often in the form of organizational stories, enables organizations to coordinate strategy for achieving goals or outcomes.